Should You Choose Functional Replacement Cost or Replacement Cost to Rebuild Your Home

 Actual Replacement Cost

 RCE's default is to calculate Actual Replacement Cost.
 This means that the cost to rebuild the home is based on using materials and construction techniques that are like kind and quality (as close as possible) to those used when the home was originally built (as long as they are compliant with current building codes).
-For example, a home built in 1910 will typically have lath and plaster walls.
+For example, a home built in 1910 will typically have plaster walls.
 The equivalent using today's building codes is gypsum (drywall) "lath" with a two coat plaster finish, which costs much less than having a specialist use historic home techniques to restore to the original wood lath.
-(For more information on historical homes (often listed on a historic registry), see the "Original Period/Restored Finishes" white paper).
+However, this is still very expensive compared to just drywall.

 Functional Replacement Cost